In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 When the pandemic forced the closure of many businesses and practically all government offices, court systems began evaluating the elevated use of virtual hearings.
-Until this point, the overwhelming majority of most civil and criminal court cases were in-person proceedings.
+Until this point, the overwhelming majority of civil and criminal court cases were in-person proceedings.

 This article is simply an overview of the process and is not intended to provide legal advice.